tarwn/lessthandot-hugo/blogs/content/posts/2015-05-27-using-codedom-to-automate-technical-screening-evaluation.md

 normalizedSource = USING_STATEMENTS + "\r\n" + normalizedSource;
 }
 ```
-This will convert a file like the  [sample “Pass” submission file][6] like so:
+This will convert a file like the  [sample "Pass" submission file][6] like so:

 Before: